-Apps often define APIs that serve different customers for different purposes.
-When APIs are invoked to retrieve data, if caller roles are not sufficiently verified against the intended usage of an API, critical business can be leaked.
+Applications often define APIs that serve different customers for different purposes.
+When APIs are invoked to retrieve data, if the caller roles are not sufficiently verified against the intended usage of an API, critical business data can be leaked.

-A major mobile service provider left open to public an API intended for staffers to look up customer private account information, including security PIN.
+A major mobile service provider left open to the internet an API intended for employees to look up customer private account information, including the security PIN.

-A hack of a major government job website was determined to be caused by insufficient segregation
+A hack of a major government website was determined to be caused by insufficient segregation.

-Despite heavy investment in counter-measures, attacks such as phishing and social engineering are still successful in compromising user credentials.
+Despite heavy investments in counter-measures, attacks such as phishing and social engineering are still successful in compromising user credentials.

 In an increasingly open environment, a validated session can be an under-protected attack channel.
-It would become even more difficult to keep track of sessions when a user activity flow expands multiple segments of API calls.
+It would become even more difficult to keep track of sessions when user activity flows expand multiple segments of API calls.

-"Hackers Could Turn LG Smart Appliances Into ... - The Hacker News."
-The LG Home hack was root-caused to a vulnerability in its cloud management app that failed to catch API calls made with an otherwise validated session but with a different user account ID which was changed from the original user account ID.
+The LG Home hack was root-caused to a vulnerability in its cloud management application that failed to catch API calls made with an otherwise validated session, but with a different user account ID which was changed from the original user account ID.

-API calls exchanged between app components contain parameters critical to the function of the app.
-Tampering of these parameters can lead to serious consequences.
+API calls exchanged between application components contain parameters critical to the function of the application.
+The tampering of these parameters can lead to serious consequences.

-With API Integration, a particular user activity flow spans multiple calls segments, leading to loss of initial context information.
+With API integrations, a particular user activity flow spans multiple call segments, leading to the loss of initial context information.
 The missing context (about the users/devices) makes it very difficult to perform root cause or forensic analysis.

 It has also been reported that hackers are well aware of such limitations and have tried SQL Injection attacks using publicly available tools such as Google crawler to hide their tracks.